fjelltopp/meerkat_docs/src/meerkat_abacus.rst

 * Mental Health: mhgap
 * Child Health: imci
 * Which Block are included as Child disease: for_child
-* ICD block into diease type: cd, ncd, mh, injury, child,rh other
+* ICD block into disease type: cd, ncd, mh, injury, child,rh other

 --------------------
 Configuration
 --------------------

-It is nescessary to provide configuration for meerkat abacus to work.
+It is necessary to provide configuration for meerkat abacus to work.

 The config.py file has the application level configuration and also imports the country specific configs.
 Many of the application level configuration variables can be overwritten by environmental variables: